There was a reason why Tony Stark hated Loki to a certain degree.

 "It was an accident!
 Really-"

-"Leave!"
-Tony shouted, a more direct command that sent Steve hurrying to the door, the plate of sandwiches forgotten.
+"Leave."
+Tony scathingly whispered, a more direct command that sent Steve hurrying to the door, the plate of sandwiches forgotten.

 It was silent after the glass door closed.
-Bruce turned, keeping a watchful eye on Tony as he stared at his bench, eyes slightly blank as he seemed to be thinking, not saying a single thing.
+Bruce turned, keeping a watchful eye on Tony as he stared at his bench.
+His eyes were slightly blank, he seemed to be thinking, not saying a single thing.

 "It was bound to happen."
 Bruce found himself saying, mentally kicking himself and ignoring the faint grunt in his mind.